0Ninth/data/readme.txt

-Git is actually a good software
+Git is a little difficult

-Git is good

-study hard